Parsons School of Design Office of the President records

 Collection is open for research use.
-Files containing student records are restricted for 120 years after person's known or estimated birth (or group of persons, like a class).
+Files containing student records are restricted for 75 years from the latest creation date in the file.
 Files with faculty or other personnel salary, performance reviews, hiring information are restricted for 50 years from creation date of item (or last creation date in file).
-Please contact firstname.lastname@example.org for appointment.
+Please contact email@example.com for appointment.

 To publish images of material from this collection, permission must be obtained in writing from the New School Archives.
 Please contact: firstname.lastname@example.org.